How to Repair Laminate Flooring: Detailed Floor Repair Tutorial

 While the putty is still fresh, use the putty knife to remove all excesses on the floor.
 After it has hardened, removing it won't be easy.

 Some manufacturers and hardware stores sell colorless putty.
-You can add pigments to it and mix it until it matches your floor's color.
-It's an excellent way to match the color if you can't find premade putties that match your floor's color tone.
+You can add pigments to it and mix it until it matches your floor's hue.
+It's an excellent way to match the color if you can't find premade putties that match your floor's shade.

 That's how to repair laminate flooring!